You Are Umasou

-Plot (based on the film)
+Plot

-In the Late Cretaceous Period, a female Maiasaura finds an egg and decides that the baby in the egg needs to be taken care of, so she adopts it as her own.
+In the Late Cretaceous Period, a female Maiasaura finds an egg and adopts it as her own.
 She takes it to her nest near Egg Mountain, a volcano with a giant egg shaped rock.
-One fateful day, a marauding pack of Troodon attacks the nesting grounds, snatching and eating the Maiasaura eggs.
-The outcome of the attack resulted in the mother losing all but two of her eggs (one of which is the egg she saved).
-As the eggs hatched, one was born a male Maiasaura, whom the mother named Light, and from the egg she found, the baby is revealed to be a Tyrannosaurus, named Heart.
-The herd leader was about to kill Heart in order to prevent him from eating anyone when he gets older, but the mother Maiasaura stops him, arguing that he is a newborn and harmless.
-The leader then gives her the chance of leaving him in the wild where he belongs, and she was about to do so.
-However, she changes her mind out of guilt of abandoning Heart and leaving him alone, so she decides to move from the herd and raise her children by herself.
-Years later, Light and Heart now live in the forest with their mother, where they would be safe from predators and free from the herd.
-But Heart is unaware of his carnivorous nature and can only eat berries.
-While they were playing, Heart and Light fell from a cliff and a swamp, where they meet a sloth mother singing a song about tyrannosaurs and describing their appearances.
+One day, a marauding pack of Troodon attack the nesting grounds, snatching and eating the Maiasaura eggs.
+The mother loses all but two of her eggs, one of which being the egg she saved.
+When the eggs hatch, one is a male Maiasaura, whom the mother names Light, and the other is a Tyrannosaurus, named Heart.
+The herd leader plans to kill Heart in order to prevent him from eating anyone when he gets older, but the mother Maiasaura stops him, arguing that he is a newborn and harmless.
+The leader gives her the chance to leave him in the wild, but she feels guilty about abandoning Heart and decides to leave the herd and raise her children by herself.

+Years later, Light and Heart live in the forest with their mother, safe from predators and free from the herd.
+Heart is unaware of his carnivorous nature and can only eat berries.
+While they are playing, Heart and Light fell from a cliff into a swamp, where they meet a sloth mother singing a song about tyrannosaurs and describing their appearances.
 The sloth sees Heart and retreats in fear, while Light jokes about the appearance of Heart, saying that he looks like the description in the song.
-His words makes Heart sad and he starts crying.
-When their mother finds them, she grounds Light about what he says and he apologizes.
-However, despite the fact that Heart asks their mother to not blame Light, some questions start to mess up his mind.
+His words make Heart sad and he starts crying.
+When their mother finds them, she forces Light about to apologize.
+Although Heart asks their mother to not blame Light, he begins to question things internally.